semantic-flow/sflo-dendron-notes/sflow.contributors.general-guidance.md

 - **Use cases**: `sflow.use-cases.*` files
 - **Conversation logs**: `sflow.conv.*` files track design decisions and development history; BEWARE!
 These conversations contain information and decisions that have been superceded.
 Only reference conversations when necessary for historical context.
 Newer conversations are usually less misleading.

+### Documentation Standards

+- this project use wiki-style documentation.
+It's fine for articles to be extremely short.
+In general, articles should focus on their namesake topics.

 ### Component Development with Docs

 - Each component (sf-api, sf-cli, sf-service) should follow the architecture defined in the documentation